ericbulloch/kwmd/write_ups/try_hack_me/crack_the_hash.md

 ##### Hash: $6$aReallyHardSalt$6WKUTqzq.UQQmrm0p/T7MPpMbGNnzXPMAXi4bJMl9be.cfi3/qxIf.hsGpS41BqMhSrHVXgMpdjS6xeKZAs02.
 Salt: aReallyHardSalt

 CrackStation was unable to instantly break this one.
 I ran this hash through hashes.com and it thinks the the hash is one of these possible algorithms: sha512crypt $6$, SHA512 (Unix).

+I loaded the hash value into a text file that I name hash.txt.
+So my hash.txt file looked like this:

+`$6$aReallyHardSalt$6WKUTqzq.UQQmrm0p/T7MPpMbGNnzXPMAXi4bJMl9be.cfi3/qxIf.hsGpS41BqMhSrHVXgMpdjS6xeKZAs02.`

 I found that this type of hash is mode 1800 in hashcat.
 I ran the following command to crack it: